efraimdahl/CryptoTokenExchange/README.md

 Once you have your browser set up to be a network host

-Run a server (I like using the http-server, which you run by running http-server in the root directory) Then visit index.html in localhost (usually this will be localhost:8080)
+Install the relevant npm modules by running
+`npm install`

+Once the modules are downloaded run `node app.js` to run the app.

+The app will be running on port 5000.
+Visit localhost:5000 in the configured browser.